filiperf00/produce_abn_ret/README.md

 ---

 ## **Project's scripts**
-The project is divided into several steps, each assigned to a single script, that are executed by a **master script (`master_script.R`)**.
+The project is divided into several steps, each assigned to a single script, that are executed by a **master script (`12_master_script.R`)**.
 The steps are as follows:

 ### **Step 1: Extract first 6 digits of CUSIP from ISIN**
 - **Script:** `1_extract_cusips.R`